No keeping her down: After a fall, busy Hassan gets a gold

 The world’s busiest speed demon scored not one, but two remarkable victories Monday.
 Her gold-medal run in the women’s 5,000 meters came a mere 11 hours after she picked herself up from a scary fall on the final lap of her 1,500-meter heat to not only finish that race — but win it, as well.

-Those two wins kept Hassan, the Ethiopian-born 29-year-old who now competes for The Netherlands, very much in the mix for not one, not two, but three medals — in the 1,500, the 5,000 and the 10,000.
+Those two wins kept Hassan, the Ethiopian-born 28-year-old who now competes for the Netherlands, very much in the mix for not one, not two, but three medals — in the 1,500, the 5,000 and the 10,000.

 It’s a never-before-attempted journey that will require eight races over six days.